 Proton pump inhibitors (PPIs) are a type of medication that blocks the production of stomach acid.
 PPIs are the most effective type of medication for treating acid reflux.
 PPIs are normally available as commercially available capsules with predefined strengths.

 It is normally difficult (if not impossible) for babies and kids to swallow a capsule.
 That is where the role of a compounding pharmacy will be important.
-Chaparral Pharmacy – Remedy’s Rx can transform the PPI into a tasty liquid suspension that babies and kids will be extremely willing to have.
-Our compounding centre at Chaparral Pharmacy – Remedy’s Rx in Calgary is pleasured to compound any PPI prescribed by your doctor such as Lansoprazole and Omeprazole.
+Chaparral Pharmacy – Remedy’s Rx can transform PPIs into a tasty liquid suspension that babies and kids will be extremely willing to have.
+Our compounding centre at Chaparral Pharmacy – Remedy’s Rx in Calgary is pleasured to compound any PPI prescribed by your doctors, such as Lansoprazole and Omeprazole.